What happens if back child support is owed in Tennessee?

 Unless the court will allow credit for necessaries, note that interest on child support owed might be owed regardless.
 Generally, this requires an agreement to pay off your back child support within a certain time period.
 A payment schedule sometimes can be arranged.
 Or you may need to take out a loan to pay some of the arrearage in a lump sum.
 Depending on the situation and the judge, offering a lump-sum payment of arrearages could make the difference between having to go to jail and not.

-Finally, a new law was enacted in 2015 that may provide an opportunity for some relief.
+As an update, a new law was enacted in 2015 that may provide an opportunity for some relief.
 To learn more, see Back Child Support Now Waivable Due to Change in Tennessee Child Support Law.

 Keep in mind that there is the possibility of an error in the amount of support owed.
 So make sure you verify the correct amount.
 Always keep canceled checks or other proof payment – forever!